Photorefractive Keratectomy (PRK)

 PRK and Insurance

-Because PRK is an elective procedure, it is not covered by most insurance plans.
-Our evaluation exams are free, and the cost includes the surgery, all follow-up appointments, and a follow-up procedure if your vision requires fine tuning later.
-We follow you closely, especially the year after PRK, to ensure the results meet your expectations.
+Because PRK is an elective procedure, it is not covered by insurance.
+Our evaluation exams are free, and the cost of the PRK procedure includes the surgery, all follow-up appointments, and a follow-up procedure if your vision requires fine tuning later.
+We follow you closely, especially in the year after PRK, to ensure the results meet your expectations.

 Request a Consultation